tyronyiu/Uni/MGT370/Written_Report.md

 has gained a significant market share as well as customer base/loyalty.
 Their decline in sales though, is not to be hindered as well.

-In recent times, the chinese market has been an area which is especially hard for apple to be adequately present in.
+In recent times, the Chinese market has been an area which is especially hard for apple to be adequately present in.
 Let it be because of *trade-wars* or any other reason, fact is that sales are declining and not only in china.